 *THEA 387 THEATRE FOR SOCIAL CHANGE (3 credits) Based on the belief that theatre requires both artists and audience members to exercise their compassion muscles, this course requires students to listen actively, research carefully and consult widely before setting performance goals for a target audience.
 Students must determine how best to achieve their goals through theatrical means, then spend the majority of their time in this class exploring and experimenting with different modes of presentation/audience interaction.
 Students will learn through class exercises, interviews, brainstorming, research, analysis and discussion, rehearsal, and presentation sessions both in and outside of the classroom setting.
 Prerequisite: Earlham Seminar I. (RCH)

-THEA 422 THEATRE PRODUCTION PRACTICUM: LEADERSHIP (3 credits)This course is an advanced practical experience in offstage positions for Theatre Arts productions.
+THEA 422 ADVANCED THEATRE PRODUCTION PRACTICUM (1-3 credits)Advanced practical experience in offstage positions for Theatre Arts productions.
 Students will participate in specialized leadership roles involved in the theatrical process, including direction, design, set construction, costume construction, stage management, dramaturgy and more.
-Prerequisite: Consent of the instructor.
+Prerequisite: Permission of the instructor.

 *THEA 471 PLAYWRITING (3 credits) This course will focus on the tools and craft of playwriting — how to write dialogue, shape characters, create scenes and structure whole plays.
 Through reading, writing and discussion the class will seek practical application of the concepts we explore.
 In brief, this is a writing workshop — where the practice of playwriting begins not with brilliance, but by finding the time and space and presence of mind to write.
 This class will require additional meetings to be scheduled during the semester for group work, writing instruction and other activities.
 These times will be flexible, but the class does require that students have some time available for such meetings, as well as time for extensive reading.
 Also listed as ENG 471.
 Upper level requirement.
 (WI)